 Pursuant to § 2244(d)(2), a properly filed application for state collateral review tolls AEDPA's limitations period during the time the application is pending in the state courts, including any post-conviction appeals, provided that the application is filed during AEDPA's one-year limitations period.
 Swartz v.
 Meyers, 204 F.3d 417, 424-25 (3d Cir.
 2000).
-However, the limitations period is not tolled during the ninety days a petitioner has to file a petition for a writ of certiorari in the United States Supreme Court regarding a judgment denying a state post-conviction motion.
+However, the limitations period is not tolled during the ninety days a petitioner has to file a petition for a writ of certiorari in the United States Supreme Court under Brady v.
+United States.
+In addition, unlike in Harmon, the drug evidence in Petitioner's case was sent to the OCME for further testing after the initial field test, and Petitioner received a copy of the OCME report prior to pleading guilty.
+Thus, given these circumstances, the Court concludes that date of the preliminary report regarding the OCME scandal constitutes a new factual predicate for Petitioner's instant argument.

+regarding a judgment denying a state post-conviction motion.
 See Stokes v.
-Dist.
-Attorney of Philadelphia, 247 F.3d 539, 542 (3d Cir.
+Dist.Attorney of Philadelphia, 247 F.3d 539, 542 (3d Cir.
 2001).

-Here, when Petitioner filed his Rule 61 motion on May 16, 2014, thirty-one days of AEDPA's limitations period had already expired.
-The Rule 61 motion tolled the limitations from May 16, 2014 through October 12, 2015, the date on which the Delaware Supreme Court affirmed the Superior Court's denial of the motion.
-The limitations clock started to run again on October 13, 2015, and ran the remaining 334 days without interruption until AEDPA's limitations period expired on September 12, 2016.
+Here, when Petitioner filed his motion for sentence modification on August 27, 2014, seventy-eight days of AEDPA's limitations period had already expired.
+The Superior Court granted the motion for sentence modification on September 17, 2014.
+The motion for sentence modification tolled the limitations period from August 27, 2014 through September 17, 2014.6 The limitations clock started to run again on September 18, 2014 and ran for 174 days until Petitioner filed his Rule 61 motion on March 11, 2015.
+The Rule 61 motion tolled the limitations from March 11, 2015 through December 14, 2015, the date on which the Delaware Supreme Court affirmed the Superior Court's denial of the motion.
+The limitations clock started to run again on December 15, 2015, and ran the remaining 113 days without interruption until AEDPA's limitations period expired on April 6, 2016.
 Thus, even with the applicable statutory tolling, the Petition is time-barred, unless equitable tolling is available.